aerospike/aerospike-backup-service/README.md

 After each successfull full backup, all existing backups are scanned to count full and incremental backups.
-ABS then removes older full backups and their associated incremental backups as needed to retain only the last `full` backups and incremental backups for the most recent `incemental` backups.
+ABS then removes older full backups and their associated incremental backups as needed to retain only the last `full` backups and incremental backups for the most recent `incremental` backups.

 ## New API functions (v2 → v3):